jimsonjames0/CS-576-Final-Project/README.md

 Potential extensions:

-- Fine-tuning SNN with backprop-through-time
+- Fine-tuning SNN with full backprop-through-time (BPTT)
-- Exploring temporal coding strategies (TTFS, phase coding)
+- Exploring temporal coding strategies (TTFS, phase coding, population codes)
-- Deployment on real Intel Loihi hardware if available
+- Deploying on real Intel Loihi hardware (if available)
-- Expanding dataset to include more spoken commands
+- Expanding the number of spoken commands and background noise conditions
-- Investigating latency-accuracy trade-offs
+- Studying latency–accuracy trade-offs for real-time KWS
-- Adding noise robustness evaluation
+- Evaluating robustness under noisy or adversarial audio conditions

 ---

 ## Summary

-This project demonstrates a complete end-to-end neuromorphic keyword spotting pipline:
+This project demonstrates a **complete end-to-end neuromorphic keyword spotting pipeline**:

-1. A high-accuracy Convolutional Neural Network reaches ~80–85% accuracy on SpeechCommands and serves as the ANN baseline
+- A high-accuracy CNN reaches **~80–85%** accuracy on the SpeechCommands subset and serves as the ANN baseline.
-2. A spiking neural network (snnTorch) is trained from scratch using surrogate gradients and achieves ~16% accuracy, with sparse spike activity aligned with neuromorphic computation principles
+- A spiking neural network (snnTorch) trained from scratch achieves **~16%** accuracy, with spike activity patterns that match neuromorphic expectations (dense early, sparse late).
-3. Both the CNN and SNN classification heads are executed on an Intel Loihi–compatible emulator using Nengo and Nengo-Loihi
+- Both CNN and SNN classification heads are executed on an Intel Loihi–compatible emulator using Nengo and Nengo-Loihi:
-   a.
-CNN → Loihi classifier accuracy: 20%
+  - CNN → Loihi classifier accuracy: **20%**
-   b.
-SNN → Loihi classifier accuracy: 14%
+  - SNN → Loihi classifier accuracy: **14%**
-4. An evaluation framework compares accuracy, spikes, and performance across ANN, SNN, and neuromorphic Loihi models
+- An evaluation framework compares accuracy, spike counts, and neuromorphic behavior across ANN, SNN, and Loihi-style models.

-This illustrates the core trade-off in neuromorphic computing: lower accuracy but significantly sparser computation, enabling theoretical energy gains.
+This illustrates the central trade-off in neuromorphic computing:

-The system leverages conventional training, spiking conversion, and Loihi emulation to explore accuracy, spike activity, and energy-style behavior.
+> **Lower accuracy but significantly sparser, event-driven computation, enabling potential energy savings.**

-The modular pipeline enables further extensions including improved coding strategies, backprop-trained SNNs, and real-hardware deployment on Intel Loihi 1/2.
+The system leverages conventional training, spiking conversion, and Loihi emulation to explore accuracy–energy trade-offs and provides a modular foundation for future work in neuromorphic keyword spotting and low-power SNN design.